priyeshkpandey/emotions-simulation/README.md

 Either clone the repo or include the dependency in your mavne project

 ## Running the tests
+Clone this repo.
 After cloning, you can run the tests simply by running ```mvn clean install``` that will build and run the tests.

-## Deployment

-Yet to define

 ## Contributing

-Yet to define
+To contribute, please fork and make changes.
+Raise PR once you have committed your changes

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License